 Note: Students who intend to become certified as Peace Officers or Corrections Officers in the State of Georgia should understand that according to the Georgia Peace Officer and Standards Training (P.O.S.T.)
 Council, each applicant "shall not have been convicted by any state or by the federal government of any crime the punishment for which could have been imprisonment in the federal or state prison or institution nor have been convicted of sufficient misdemeanors to establish a pattern of disregard for the law, provided that, for purposes of this paragraph, violations of traffic laws and other offenses involving the operation of motor vehicles when the applicant has received a pardon shall not be considered."
-This means that the Council will require a thorough Criminal and Traffic History be completed to include but not limited to: a Certified Driver's History, a Georgia Crime Information Center and a National Crime Information Center printout.
-The P.O.S.T.
-Council also has other requirements for certification.
-See program advisor for this additional information.
+This means that the Council will require a thorough Criminal and Traffic History be completed to include but not limited to: a Certified Driver's History, a Georgia Crime Information Center and a National Crime Information.

-First Quarter ENG 101 CRJ 101 CRJ 207 PSY 101 English Introduction to Criminal Justice Technology Juvenile Justice Basic Psychology Credit 5 5 5 5 Second Quarter SCT 100 CRJ 202 CRJ 206 MAT 101 Introduction to Microcomputers Constitutional Law Criminology General Mathematics Credit 3 5 5 5 Third Quarter CRJ 103 CRJ 104 CRJ 105 Corrections Principles of Law Enforcement Introduction to Criminal Procedure Credit 5 5 5 Fourth Quarter CRJ 209 XXX xxx Credit hours needed to Criminal Justice Technology Practicum/Internship Electives graduate Credit 5 12 70
+First Quarter ENG 101 CRJ 101 CRJ 207 PSY 101 English Introduction to Criminal Justice Technology Juvenile Justice Basic Psychology Credit 5 5 5 5 5 Second Quarter SCT 100 CRJ 168 CRJ 202 MAT 101 Introduction to Microcomputers Criminal Law Constitutional Law General Mathematics Credit 3 5 5 5 5 Third Quarter CRJ 103 CRJ 104 CRJ 105 CRJ 212 Corrections Principles of Law Enforcement Introduction to Criminal Procedure Ethics in Criminal Justice Credit 5 5 5 5 5 Fourth Quarter CRJ 209 XXX xxx Credit hours needed to g Criminal Justice Technology Practicum/Internship Electives graduate Credit 5 10 73